8 Best Painter’s Tapes of 2022 – Reviews & Buyer’s Guide

 One thing that is disturbing is the physical width of this “half-inch” tape.
 It isn’t half-an-inch wide.
 It’s 7/16″.
 In a six-pack of tape, that missing 1/16″ adds up to 3/8″, almost enough for another full roll of tape.
 So you’re paying for a roll of tape you’re not really getting.
 This is deceptive advertising.

-Overall, this is a good tape.
+Overall, this is one of the best tapes for painting.
 But the manufacturer needs to straighten out a couple of issues in order for it to take the top spot.

 3. FrogTape Painters Tape – Best Value